-Based on the outcome of T1.1 the stream will be decomposed into regions enclosing objects or generic regions of interest.
-This task will exploit the detected regions so as to produce semantic descriptions of scenes.
-The same functionality will be offered for global scenes.
-Similar instances will be detected by clustering based on descriptors' similarity.
-Face detection methods will also be implemented to identify regions depicting faces and accompanying textual metadata like available scripts to label them by e.g. actor names.
+This task will result in the acquisition of semantic descriptions of objects and/or scenes.
+The same functionality will be offered for global scenes, whereas similar instances will be detected by clustering based on descriptors' similarity.
+Focus will be given on objects accompanied by rich metadata information, such as external web sources of specific scope like IMDB or Wikipedia.
+Of special interest are efficient face detection methods (real-time identification of regions depicting faces) and the exploitation of accompanying textual metadata, such as available scripts or subtitles to label them by e.g. actor names publicly available e.g. in IMDB.
 For example, the user will be able to click on an unknown face and let the method identify it through the script, detect similar instances in the same or different video sequence and finally link it to available external information sources (e.g. web or blog info).
 Similarly, the user will be able to select a global scene (e.g. Eiffel tower by night) and be provided with related web info or similar scenes in the same or other media.